Organization Politics – How We See It Can Change the Meaning

 Alice just presented a plan for a 9-month project to her boss’s direct reports and some partner teams.
 Nathan, a peer, raised some concerns that might require Alice to go back to the drawing board.
 Here are three possible scenarios for how Alice would react to this:

-Scenario 1: Alice becomes afraid and suspicious that Nathan is trying to show off his own talent.
-She knew Nathan, and she doesn’t get along, and this is another “proof” of that.
+Scenario 1: Alice becomes afraid and suspicious that Nathan is trying to show off his talent.
+She knew Nathan, and she didn’t get along, and this is another “proof” of that.

 Scenario 2: Alice is disappointed that Nathan is creating trouble for the team.
 She knows he doesn’t get along with others well.
 She thinks that Nathan is not a team player, and his contributions lead to disruptions.

 Scenario 3: Alice knew she was missing something, and Nathan’s concerns helped her and others discover it earlier than later.
-She wished she knew about those sooner, but hey, it is better now than too late in the project.
-She wanted to get others’ inputs, and she is glad that at least Nathan spoke up, which allows her to make the plan more robust.
+She wished she had known about those sooner, but it is better now than too late in the project.
+Alice wanted to get others’ input, and she is glad that at least Nathan spoke up, which allows her to make the plan more robust.
 Though she didn’t agree with all of them or the way Nathan articulated those, Alice recognized some of the valid points in Nathan’s concerns.

-What form of mind Alice had in these three scenarios?
-You might have guessed already that these scenarios reflected self-sovereign, socialized, and self-authored forms of mind, respectively.
+What form of mind does Alice have in these three scenarios?
+You might have guessed that these scenarios reflected self-sovereign, socialized, and self-authored forms of mind, respectively.
 Anyone familiar with the corporate culture may agree that the third scenario would be most effective in this case.
-Why is not everyone embracing it then?
+So why is not everyone embracing it then?

-The bad news is, we don’t see what we don’t see.
-It directly correlates with our form of mind, and that can’t be changed overnight by throwing a few pieces of training or feedback.
-However, there are some ways we can start building towards a higher form of mind that can hold higher complexities.
+The bad news is that we don’t see what we don’t see.
+It directly correlates with our form of mind, which doesn’t change overnight by throwing a few pieces of training or feedback.
+However, there are ways we can start building towards a higher form of mind to hold higher complexities.
 Here are some key points to ponder –

 - “Politics” may exist but not always because someone is being vicious and is coming after you or your team.

-- When you feel a strong negative emotion about someone’s behavior, notice and accept it, “I am feeling sad/mad/disappointed/angry, I wonder what triggered this in me.”
-Please share your thoughts (possible explanations, stories) with someone more experienced and see their perspective.
+- When you feel a strong negative emotion about someone’s behavior, notice and accept it, “I am feeling sad/mad/disappointed/angry; I wonder what triggered this in me.”
+Then, please share your thoughts (possible explanations, stories) with someone more experienced and see their perspective.

-- When you judge someone’s intention as bad, challenge yourself – what data is supporting that.
-What data is supporting the counter-argument?
-Writing down helps to see things more objectively.
+- When you judge someone’s intention as wrong, challenge yourself – what data supports that.
+Again, writing down helps to see things more objectively.

 Tying it Altogether

-Holding opposite perspectives, complexities are essential to our growth as humans.
-Not every one of us will become transforming leaders like Nelson Mandela or Dalai Lama, but we can definitely develop our form of mind.
+Holding opposite perspectives is essential to our growth as humans.
+Not all of us will become transforming leaders like Nelson Mandela or Dalai Lama, but we can develop our minds.
 The world is becoming more complex and diverse every day, and so are our workplaces.
-The recent election cycles in the US and the apparent extreme point of view made it very clear.
 It is high time we prepare ourselves to understand that beauty in complexities and thrive together!